Irrevocable Life Insurance Trust

 Trust must be irrevocable

-To enjoy its benefits, a life insurance trust must be irrevocable.
+To enjoy its benefits, a life insurance trust must be irrevocable, like an investment property in building projects in Sudbury.
 That means you (the grantor) can’t change the terms of the trust or the beneficiaries, end the trust, or retain any power over or interest in the trust.
 Further, any property transfers made to the trust must be complete and permanent.
 This also applies to your spouse if the ILIT is funded with a second-to-die policy.

 Because it will be difficult, or even impossible, for you to make changes to the trust without adverse tax consequences, it’s important to build flexibility into the trust document.
 Be sure to consult an attorney experienced with ILITs.